mstachyra/poc-lab/README.md

 ## dbup-in-tests

 The purpose of this example was to test the possibility of preparing a SQL database for integration testing.
 Libraries used:
-- Testcontainers - Running image with MS SQL database engine.
+- [Testcontainers for .NET](https://dotnet.testcontainers.org/) - Running docker image from unit test with MS SQL database engine.
-- EF Core - Migrations - Creating the database and structure
+- [EF Core](https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli) - Migrations - Creating the database and structure
-- Db-Up - Running additional SQL scripts with the execution log as in ef core migrations
+- [Db-Up](https://dbup.readthedocs.io/en/latest/) - Running additional SQL scripts with the execution log as in ef core migrations

 More info: [Readme](/scenarios/dbup-in-tests/README.md)